-To draw a picture of a mouse representing single-click, double click and scrolling.
+Ask the students to draw a picture of a mouse representing single-click, double click, right-click, drag.

-5. Introduction to Tux Paint
+7. Introduction to Tux Paint

-- Steps to start Tux Paint - Tools of Tux Paint
+- Steps to start Tux Paint

+- Components of Tux Paint Window

+- Tools of Tux Paint

 While teaching this chapter, tell the students that Tux Paint is a freehand drawing program designed for young children.